 - Some people are more likely to fall victim to parasitic infections than others, but almost all parasites are dangerous.
 While some only have minor symptoms, new studies are finding that various forms of parasite can have long-term health implications, and some are even deadly.

 - Parasitic infections are caused by protozoa, ectoparasites, and helminths.
 An infection can either be spread through consumption of contaminated food and water, a bite, or contact with various infected sources.

 - It can be difficult to diagnose a parasite in some instances – particularly as certain parasites do not cause any obvious symptoms.
 When you do notice symptoms, they vary according to the parasite you are infected with, and can range from stomach discomfort, to rashes, fatigue, and confusion.

-- Though it is important to seek help from a medical professional to help you determine what kind of parasitic infection you have and how it should be treated.
-It is worth noting that a comprehensive approach to healing must consider dietary changes.
+- Though it is important to seek help from a medical professional to help you determine how to treat your parasitic infection, it is worth noting that a comprehensive approach to healing must consider dietary changes.

 A parasite cleanse involves removing all of the dangerous foods like grains and sugars that can feed parasites from your system, and replacing them with foods that have been proven to kill parasites and remove their waste products like pumpkin seeds, probiotics, and garlic.

 You have probably heard plenty of horror stories about parasites.
 From world-record breaking tapeworms that cause serious life-threatening problems for some people, to ticks transmitting Lyme disease, we encounter parasites on a regular basis.